cardstack/boxel/docs/realm.md

 ## Types of realms

-There are 3 types of realms.
+The realm is isomorphic JavaScript code meant to be run in any environment, and there exists a RealmAdapter whose job is to provide environment specific implementations for 3 different types of realms.

 ### Hosted realm